uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 ### Stratified sampling

-However, if we want to explicitly control our sampling so that our training and test sets have similar $y$ distributions, we can use stratified sampling.
+However, if we want to explicitly control our sampling so that our training and test sets have similar $$y$$ distributions, we can use stratified sampling.
 This is more common with classification problems but we also apply within regression problems as our data sets have less observations and strongly deviate from normality.
-With a continuous response variable, stratified sampling will break $y$ down into quantiles and randomly sample from each quantile.
+With a continuous response variable, stratified sampling will break $$y$$ down into quantiles and randomly sample from each quantile.
 Consequently, this will help ensure a balanced representation of the response distribution in both the training and test sets.

 The easiest way to perform stratified sampling on a continuous response variable is to use the `rsample` package: